NPSOT Logo

 Maintenance

 Give lots of space, plants spread by rhizomes.
-Will need to prune to contain in smaller areas so a not to compete with other plants.
-Good fill plant for large spaces or groundcover.
+Will need to prune to contain in smaller areas so as not to compete with other plants.
+Good fill plant for large spaces or border.
+Prefers prairies, meadows, pastures, savannas.
 Makes nice cut flowers.
+Propagation: Seed, Clump division.

 Comments